 With a detailed design brief a concept drawing can be produced incorporating all the necessary elements and needs of the clients.
 The concept plan consists of a floor plan to scale, a basic site plan positioning the building and a front elevation showcasing the proposed front façade.
 It is at this stage the client has the opportunity to amend the plans and change certain aspects of the design.

 The concept drawings are then amended and presented to the client for one more review.
 This time the design and layout of the residence is finalised and the process proceeds to the final stage of documentation.

-In the documentation phase the working drawings are completed by Impact Design and Drafting this includes; site plan, floor plan, elevations, section, bracing, tie-down and timber schedule.
+In the documentation phase the working drawings are completed by Impact Design and Drafting this includes; site plan, floor plan, building elevations, slab and post layout, building section, material notes, details, specifications and demolition plan if required .
 These plans are sufficient for council submission.
-However, additional plans which are available include; construction details, internal elevations, electrical plan, slab plan and details of design features.
-Depending what service level was chosen by the client these additional plans may be included in the package.
+However, additional plans which are available include; construction details, internal elevations and electrical plan.

 Once all the plans have been completed it is than time to look at sourcing some external consultants that will be required to successfully achieve a building approval.
 Some of these consultants include engineers, private certifiers, town planners and interior designers (not required for council approval).
-Once again depending on what service level the client has chosen we at Impact Design and Drafting can organise the consultants and obtain a building approval from your respective council.
+We can put you in contact with our preferred consultants so the whole process runs smoothly.

 At Impact Design and Drafting we have extensive knowledge and experience in developing client’s ideas into a completed project and we enjoy the design process.
 Some clients come to us with their own designs and we are happy to tweak the designs and finish the project for them as well.
 Just remember designing your new home, renovation or addition is meant to be fun and enjoyable so let your creativity flow.